 Hantavirus pulmonary syndrome: What are the risks?

-Recent cases of hantavirus infection linked with a campground at Yosemite have increased interest in symptoms and risks for the disease.
-In this Q&A, Stuart Cohen, professor of infectious diseases and chief of infection control at UC Davis Medical Center, puts the disease in perspective.
+Recent cases of hantavirus infection have increased interest in symptoms and risks for the disease.
+In this Q&A, Stuart Cohen, chief of infectious diseases and infection control at UC Davis Medical Center, puts the disease in perspective.

 Q: What causes hantavirus infection?

 Cohen: Hantavirus infection is caused when the virus is excreted by mice or rats into the environment.
-The virus is then transmitted to humans when they breathe in airbone dust that includes urine or fecal matter from the infected rodents.
+The deer mouse is the primary carrier of hantavirus in Northern California.
+The virus is transmitted to humans when they breathe in airborne dust that includes urine or fecal matter from infected rodents.
 In one case a number of years ago, for instance, a hantavirus patient was infected after shaking out a stored blanket in a cabin at a Northern California campground.

 Q: What are the symptoms?